JetBrains/guide/site/go/tutorials/bookstore_rest_api/http_handlers/index.md

 authorRoute, etc.) is passed a pointer to the Server instance and presumably sets up routes related to a specific entity (e.g., books, authors, customers, reviews).
 Currently, the function is empty, we will come back to this later to update it.
-Once we start working on the controllers.

 ## Update main.go

 Lets comeback to `main.go` and update the functionality.

 ![update_main](./images/update_main.png)

 Within the main function, the initial lines are creating a new connection to a database using a function `NewClient()` that belongs to a package named database.
-The `NewClient()` function returns two values, db which is the initialized database client, and err which is an error object in case any error occurs during the execution of the `NewClient()` function.
+The `NewClient()` function returns two values, `db` which is the initialized database client, and `err` which is an error object in case any error occurs during the execution of the `NewClient()` function.

 ```go